All Episodes

 They don't need to put on any more of a case.

-Well, and this is really a key alibi witness, and this is all about credibility.
+Well, and this is really a key alibi witness.

 So, you know, it's a great way for the defense case to sort of end this trial.

-But again, the key here is credibility and his demeanor looked pretty good.
+But again, the key here is credibility.

 I mean, the jury is going to be very careful in their assessment on this witness.

-They're gonna watch to see whether it looks rehearsed, made up, whether it's inconsistent or whatever, and then they're gonna want to see how cross goes with this witness.
+They're going to watch to see whether it looks rehearsed, made up, whether it's inconsistent or whatever.

-Um, I don't know how the state is gonna get around that uh in the jury deliberations, at least on beyond a reasonable doubt standard.
+But assuming that he handles himself well on cross and the jury finds that this testimony is credible, I don't know how the state is going to get around that in the jury deliberations, at least on Beyond a Reasonable Doubt Standard.

 And that talk about credibility, prosecutors and defense attorneys have credibility.

-Well, she doesn't necessarily have to disclose that, you know what I mean?
+Well, she doesn't necessarily have to disclose that.

-It's not really like evidence like that, but you know, the reason probably why they didn't mention this because his interview is irrelevant compared to all the other, you know what I mean, uh piece of evidence they got.
+But, you know, the reason probably why I didn't mention it is because his interview is irrelevant compared to all the other, you know what I mean, piece of evidence they got.

-Like, okay, Melly's friends are lying, so who cares?
+Like, okay, Mellie's friends are lying.

-They know they proved that from day one.
+No, they proved that from day one.

 The issues and cases also.

-Anyhow, we're gonna take a quick break.
+Anyhow, we're going to take a quick break.

 All right.

-Let's see whether I know Melly's house.
+Let's see whether I'm going back to Mellie's house.

-Okay, so they're doing a risk by the coaches.
+Okay, so they're doing a replay there.

 Okay.

-Um, unless any of you got chats or got questions.
+So, I might cut it here unless any of you got chats or got questions.

 Wait, what?